wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-create-upload-vhd.md

 You will need a storage account to upload your VHD file to.
 You can either pick an existing one or create a new one.
 To create a storage account please refer to [Create a Storage Account](/documentation/articles/storage-create-storage-account)

 When you upload the .vhd file, you can place the .vhd file anywhere within your blob storage.
-In the following command examples, **BlobStorageURL** is the URL for the storage account you plan to use, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the <!-- deleted by customization [Azure Management --><!-- keep by customization: begin --> [Management <!-- keep by customization: end --> Portal](http://manage.windowsazure.cn) to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.
+In the following command examples, **BlobStorageURL** is the URL for the storage account you plan to use, **YourImagesFolder** is the container within blob storage where you want to store your images. **VHDName** is the label that appears in the [Azure Management Portal](http://manage.windowsazure.cn) to identify the virtual hard disk. **PathToVHDFile** is the full path and name of the .vhd file.

 From the Azure PowerShell window you used in the previous step, type: